bahrmichael/stock-gameserver/README.md

 ## Authentication

-The endpoints /api/isalive, /api/quote and /api/account are not secured.
+The endpoints `/api/isalive`, `/api/quote` and `/api/account` are not secured.
 All others require the userId in the path, as well as the secret via the Authorization header.

 Example:
 `Authorization: Secret as9-8dn8g08basnfd-asgdfsdfihsdf`

+If the authentication failed, the status code `401` will be returned with an appropriate error message.

 ## API